Directions and industry requirements are regularly updated

 You must follow any health directions that apply to how your business must operate, and ensure that you are meeting your obligations under the OHS Act.
 Employees must also comply with their duties under the OHS Act.

-Face masks are an important measure to help slow the spread of coronavirus (COVID-19) in the community.
+Face masks are an important measure to help slow the spread of COVID-19 in the community.
 The risk of transmission is highest where people are close to each other, and in enclosed spaces.

-Every Victorian must carry a face mask when they leave home, unless they have a lawful reason not to.
+Everyone must carry a face mask at all times, unless they have a lawful reason not to.

-Under Victorian Chief Health Officer (CHO) directions, it is mandatory to wear a face mask in certain circumstances.
+Under Victorian CHO directions, it is mandatory to wear a face mask in certain circumstances.

-These circumstances are regularly updated based on the current risk of transmission of coronavirus (COVID-19) in Victoria and in line with public health advice.
+These circumstances are regularly updated based on the current risk of transmission of COVID-19 in Victoria and in line with public health advice.